The Eyes of Annie Jones

-The Eyes of Annie Jones is a 1964 American-British drama film directed by Reginald Le Borg and starring Richard Conte, Francesca Annis and Joyce Carey.
+The Eyes of Annie Jones is a 1964 American-British drama film directed by Reginald LeBorg and starring Richard Conte, Francesca Annis and Joyce Carey.
 It was written by Louis Vittes.
 The film tells the story of a sleepwalking young woman involved with a murder.

-The 1978 movie The Eyes of Laura Mars was inspired by The Eyes of Annie Jones.
+Director LeBorg has claimed that the 1978 movie The Eyes of Laura Mars was inspired by The Eyes of Annie Jones.

 Plot

 Taxi driver Tom Lucas murders wealthy Geraldine Wheeler, with whom he had been having an affair.
 The victim's Aunt Helen gets in touch with Geraldine's brother David and with Annie Jones, a 17-year-old girl from a nearby orphanage, who is said to have powers of extrasensory perception.

 It turns out David has been embezzling from the family and hired Lucas to do the killing.
 A sleepwalking Annie seems to be possessed by the dead woman's spirit, saying things like, "They won't let me rest."
 When she approaches a spot where the body is buried, David has to prevent Lucas from killing the girl.

 The two men have a falling out over money Lucas is still owed.
 The police become suspicious of him, and Lucas dies after crashing his speeding car.
 David is arrested, and the body and soul of Geraldine had not been allowed to rest, now found in the car's trunk.